alifarvardinn/alifarvardinn.github.io/_pages/about.md

 A boy who tries to understand the world, and finds his place in it.

+I've always been interested in nature and understanding how it functions, especially when we can exploit its energy and use it for our benefit.
+I had a blast working on solar desalination systems for my thesis.
+However, I have always been interested in working in the field of wind energy.
+I have recently focused on learning about atmospheric science, tidal winds, shaping clouds, and their role in harvesting wind energy.
+I haven't been this passionate about a subject for a long time, and I am not planning to stop.
+I want to continue and do my PhD in this field.

+My Hobbies:

 I am one of those people with a long list of hobbies but when it comes to the ones that I actually do, the list shrinks.
 I love riding my bike, my favorite season for riding is probably winter and spring, especially on a snowy day or a rainy one.